Photon-resolved Floquet theory II: Open quantum systems: Jaynes-Cummings model

 and variance

-This expression agrees with the photon flux fluctuation in Eq.~\eqref{eq:photonFluctuations} for $\epsilon_{\Delta}=0$ within each time-interval $\Delta t = 1/\gamma$.
+This expression agrees with the photon flux fluctuation in Eq.~\eqref{eq:photonFluctuations} for $\epsilon_{\Delta}=0$ within each time-interval $\Delta t = 4/\gamma$.
 Thus, for decreasing $\gamma$, the system can evolve coherently for a longer time until the Floquet state randomly switches, such that fluctuations can add up quadratically within $\Delta t$.
+This analysis also demonstrates that the fluctuations are determined by the fluxes in the Floquet states in the closed quantum system, which thus reflects the importance of the Floquet-state fluxes in closed quantum system discussed in the companion paper~\cite{Engelhardt2024c}.

-Interestingly, the diverging fluctuations appear for parameters which feature a strong light-matter entanglement in the closed system that lead to a quadratically diverging variance~\cite{Engelhardt2022a}.
-We therefore interpret the diverging photon flux fluctuations as an open quantum system precursor of the light-matter entanglement predicted in closed quantum systems.
+Interestingly, the diverging fluctuations appear for parameters which feature a strong light-matter entanglement in the closed system that lead to a quadratically diverging variance~\cite{Engelhardt2024}.
+We therefore interpret the diverging photon flux fluctuations as an open quantum system precursor of the light-matter entanglement appearing in closed quantum systems.